nordic-institute/X-Road/doc/terms_x-road_docs.md

 A component that distributes or relays Registry configuration.

+### Information System

+A technical system operated by a Participant that processes, stores, or manages data and supports the Participant’s activities.

+An Information System may act as a Provider, a Consumer, or both within a Dataspace by exposing or consuming Datasets through one or more Subsystems.

+An Information System may consist of multiple technical components and may expose one or more Subsystems that are independently identifiable within a Dataspace.

 ### Subsystem

 A logical part of a Participant's information system that is independently identifiable within the Dataspace.
-Participants must declare parts of their information system as subsystems to consume or provide Datasets.
+A Subsystem must be registered in the Dataspace Registry and is used as a client on a Participant Agent to consume and/or provide Datasets.

 Subsystem is an X-Road-specific concept and has no direct dataspace equivalent.